sbarre01/dotfiles/README.markdown

 # What is this?
-These are Jim Lawton's shell configuration dotfiles.
-The primary goal is to increase CLI productivity on Linux (mainly Ubuntu), though many scripts run just fine on any POSIX implementation.
+These are Jim's shell configuration dotfiles.
+The goal is to increase CLI productivity on Linux (mainly Ubuntu) and OSX, though many scripts run just fine on any POSIX implementation.

 # Focus
 The focus is on Bash support.